-There are some pre-generated certificates in the samples/certificate directory in the Spring Security project.
+There are some pre-generated certificates in the Spring Security Samples repository.
 You can use these to enable SSL for testing if you don't want to generate your own.
 The file server.jks contains the server certificate, private key and the issuing certificate authority certificate.
 There are also some client certificate files for the users from the sample applications.
 You can install these in your browser to enable SSL client authentication.